Meeting at your hotel

 Neighbourhood Maps (Online)

-This full-day culinary experience takes you to the finest specialty food shops and local restaurants of Istanbul’s two most exciting neighborhoods: Beyoğlu on the European side and Kadikoy (Kadıköy in Turkish) on the Asian side.
+This full-day culinary tour takes you to the finest specialty food shops and local eateries of Istanbul’s two most exciting neighborhoods: Beyoğlu on the European side and Kadikoy (Kadıköy in Turkish) on the Asian side.
 While tasting some of the best examples of Istanbul’s delicacies, you will also listen to the inspiring stories behind these culinary delights, meet the people who make them and delve deep into the bustling Turkish street culture.
-If you like to eat your way through a city as much as I do, you will enjoy this unique culinary tour that I designed for you.
+If you like to eat your way through a city as much as we do, you will enjoy this unique culinary tour that we designed for you.
 (Please bear in mind that due to seasonality and environmental sustainability the venues of the culinary tour is subject to change - therefore the places above - in the images- may vary)